Blockstream/satellite/README.md

 This repository contains the development source of the GNU Radio-based satellite receiver.
 See the Wiki for setup and configuration information.

+Go to the #blockstream-satellite IRC channel on freenode for additional help.

 ## Running from a Fresh Installation

 This receiver has been developed and tested for GNU Radio version 3.7.10 or higher.